 Damage from Customer Service Indifference

-How Traditional Salespeople can Stay Relevant
+How Traditional Salespeople Can Stay Relevant

 As new technologies are transforming the way business is done, machines and digital processes are replacing human workers in many industries.
 How can salespeople prove their value to avoid being replaced by automation?
 Clara Shih provides four tips for traditional salespeople in the digital era in this Fast Company article.

-We’ll continue to share these roundups every few weeks, and would love your recommendations.
 The articles included here have all been shared on our Twitter feed, @bloomfire, and we would love to connect with you there also.